Why we exist

 How we work

 We’re funded by The Nationwide Foundation to help people who rent their home from a private landlord to be heard by those who can change things for the better.
 We also work with London councils, finding ways to help improve their offer to people living in privately rented accommodation.

 We’re managed by, and based in, the office of Camden Federation of Private Tenants, a local council-funded group for private renters in Camden.

 Currently, we pay one co-ordinator, supported by volunteers.
-If you think you might like to volunteer with us, there’s a range of skills we need, from web writing to events management to fundraising.
+If you might like to volunteer with us, there’s a range of skills we need, from web writing to events management to fundraising.
 And we’re always open to ideas you might wish to develop.
-Do get in touch if you’d like to know more?
+Do get in touch?

 We give renters in London the tools and knowledge they need to challenge unfair treatment from their landlords, and to campaign locally, in their boroughs or London-wide, for fairer renting.